Updated for Mists of Pandaria, patch 5.3 – Abilities, talents, gems, etc.

 Once upon a time Intelligence was an important Hunter stat, but that went away with Cataclysm and the introduction of Focus.
 Agility is now the #1 stat and Stam only has value for situations where you will be getting hit (such as PvP.)

-- 3% for same level mobs
+- 3% to always hit same level opponents.

 - 4.5% for +1 level